Kim Sung-joo (presenter): Career

 Kim started his broadcasting career in 1995 as a public service announcement reader with the government channel KTV.
 He went into sports broadcasting, joining Korea TV Sports (now SBS Sports) and then Munhwa Broadcasting Corporation (MBC).
 While with MBC he became popular as a current affairs presenter and notably covered the 2002 and 2006 FIFA World Cups.
 In 2007 he left MBC to be a freelancer after seven years with the station.

 As a freelancer, Kim has hosted various popular variety shows ranging from singing competitions Mnet's Superstar K and MBC's King of Mask Singer to the cooking show Please Take Care of My Refrigerator.
 He has also returned to the sports broadcasting scene as a guest broadcaster for the 2014 Winter Olympics and 2016 Summer Olympics.
 In 2012 he notably returned to MBC to cover the London Olympics at the last minute due to the absence of experienced reporters from the ongoing reporters' union strikes, which earned him both praise and condemnation from viewers and fellow broadcasters alike.

 On November 15, 2021, Kim founded the Matched Project (MCP) agency with Kim Young-man, Ahn Jung-hwan, and Jung Hyung-don.

+In October 2024, he became an exclusive sports caster for MBC.